Last Updated on November 25, 2021

 In the UK, pregnant women are told to avoid liver products altogether, and not just pate (source: NHS).

-The risks involved in eating pâté don’t always come from the ingredients, but the way it’s made and stored.
+The potential risks involved in pâté consumption don’t always come from the ingredients, but the way it’s made and stored.
 Sterilized pâté (which we’ll come to later) is safe during pregnancy.

 This is what makes pâté a perfect product for listeria to grow in, and is why it’s best avoided during pregnancy.